DD2443-Lab-Group18/DD2443-LAB2-Java-Parallel-Sorting/REPORT.md

 > We see that the `ForkJoinPoolSort` show slightly better performance with larger thread counts due to more efficient parallelism.
 > These results show the importance of balancing parallelism with overhead and optimizing thread utilization
 > to achieve effective performance gains.

+## Task 7: ThreadSort

+Source file:
+- `src/ThreadSort.java`

+Test file:
+- `tests/ThreadSort.java`

+> We utilize `start()` and `join()` from Java's Threads to achieve parallelism, and
+> keep track of the num of active threads using the `AtomicInteger` type.

+## Overall Comments & Discussion

+> All sorting implmemtations here use recursive calls for parallelism.
+However, massive recursive calls
+> may lead to stack overflow problem if array size goes beyond certain level.
+While non-recursive sort
+> is a solution, achieving parallelism here is not an easy topic.

 ## Acknowledgements